george-language/glang/README.md

 # George Language
-George Language (GLang for short) is a dynamically-typed, interpreted programming language where program syntax is represented as a dog doing day-to-day activities.
+George Language (GLang for short) is a dynamically-typed, interpreted programming language where program syntax is similar to a dog's day-to-day activities.

 ```
-gettoy "modules/math.glang";
+# import the math module
+fetch("modules/math.glang");

 obj x = 0;

-# Lets go for a walk!
+# let's go for a walk!
 walk i = 0 through 10 {
     obj x = x + 1;